You are visiting us from Virginia. You are located in HHS Region 3. Your Center is Central East ATTC.

 Multimedia

 DESCRIPTION SCREENING, BRIEF INTERVENTION, and REFERRAL TO TREATMENT (SBIRT) SBIRT is a comprehensive public health approach for delivering prevention, early intervention and referral to treatment services to people using substances in a harmful or risky way.
 During this training we will be discussing the conceptual framework of SBIRT as a public health model and its impact as a system change initiative.
 We will also review the skills necessary to provide screenings, brief interventions, and extended brief interventions.
-The view the recorded webinar, click the View Resource button on the right hand side.
+To view the recorded webinar, click the View Resource button on the right hand side.
 Stay tuned for an upcoming SBIRT Learning Collaborative event!
 GUEST SPEAKER Billie Jo Smith, MS, LPC Billie Jo currently serves as a Program Manager for the Behavioral Health Integration team at the University of Pittsburgh Medical Center’s Health Plan.
 Billie Jo has worked in the addiction treatment field for over 15 years, first as a clinician, and later a supervisor and manager in various clinical settings including residential and outpatient treatment facilities.
 Billie Jo trains and consults with providers in the behavioral and physical health fields across the United States.
 Billie Jo conducts all levels of Motivational Interviewing (MI) training up to and including coaching and supervision.
 Billie Jo trains MIA-STEP (Motivational Interviewing Assessment: Supervisory Tools for Enhancing Proficiency), SBIRT (Screening, Brief Intervention and Referral to Treatment), Technology-Based Clinical Supervision and other topics relevant to the treatment of substance use and co-occurring disorders.
 Billie Jo has been a member of the Motivational Interviewing Network of Trainers (MINT) since 2018.
 Billie Jo is a Licensed Professional Counselor in the State of Pennsylvania.

 Multimedia

 DESCRIPTION Cannabis is one of the most widely used psychoactive substance globally.
 The harm perception towards cannabis use is at its lowest in 40 years, especially in pregnancy individuals who may use it for a variety of pregnancy related symptoms.
 The webinar will elaborate on some of the risks associated with cannabis use in pregnancy.
-The view the recorded webinar, click the View Resource button on the right hand side.
+To view the recorded webinar, click the View Resource button on the right hand side.
 The accompanying fact sheet will be available soon.
 GUEST SPEAKER Vishesh Agarwal, MD Dr. Vishesh Agarwal is an award winning board-certified general adult psychiatrist, with additional board certification in addiction psychiatry and obesity medicine.
 He received the Delaware Today Top doctors award in 2022.
 Along with his clinical work, Dr. Agarwal supervises and mentors trainee physicians and student learners.
 He is an invited speaker at regional, and national conferences, and has published in peer-reviewed journals.

 Subscribe